As we work with leaders looking to grow their organizations and their team’s capability, there’s a single question that

 - Get them out of the office.
 Send them to places to observe and learn.
 Then, meet as a group and share what you learned.

-The only way risks will EVER be taken in your organization, and your team holds NOTHING back, is if your leadership provides the air cover and support for your team to let their guard down and do great things to grow your organization.
+The only way risks will EVER be taken in your organization, and your team holds NOTHING back, is when your leadership provides the air cover and support for your team, enabling the team to let their guard down and do great things to grow your organization.

 Make time to experiment with this.

 Try some of these approaches with your team.
 You will be uncomfortable at first.
 You can deal with that.
 That’s why you’re the leader.
 We assure you, that once you take the initiative to create that safety zone, and continue to reinforce the safety zone concepts with your language and your actions, you will build that more effective team you are looking for.

-If you’d like to learn more about the simple steps and have an experience on how make it real with your team, please reach out to us at info@the-innovation-garage.
+If you’d like to learn more about the simple steps and have a custom experience on how make it real with your team, please reach out to us at info@the-innovation-garage.
 You can also click here to visit our events page to learn more about upcoming educational experiences that are focused on education, methods, and tools for driving team alignment, creativity and effectiveness.

 Connecting with The Innovation Garage® will give you the actionable steps, process, and a system for creating that safety zone for an effective team.

 At The Innovation Garage®…

 We help organizations grow.
 We build strategy.
 We build ideas and the capability of teams.
 We design products, services and supply chains.
-We guide leaders from startup and non-profit to the Fortune 500 to intentionally self-disrupt their offerings and organizations.
+We guide leaders from non-profit, startup, government, privately-held, and global Fortune 500 organizations to intentionally self-disrupt their offerings and organizations.
 We provide world-class education, tools and technology on how to craft business operating systems focused on long-term profitable growth.